Aryankumar102907/PromptClaim/README.md

     pip install -r requirements.txt
     ```

-3.  **Prepare your documents:**
+3.  **Populate your knowledge base:**
-    Place your PDF and TXT documents into the `documents/` directory.
-These files are not tracked by Git and should be added by the user.
+    Drop your PDF and TXT documents into the `documents/` directory.
+These are your source materials for the system!

-4.  **Generate FAISS Index and Document Chunks:**
+4.  **Generate FAISS Index & Document Chunks:**
-    The `faiss_index/` directory and `data/sample_chunks/` are generated during the indexing process.
-You will need to run the indexing script (e.g., `python main.py` or a specific indexing script if available) to create these.
+    The `faiss_index/` and `data/sample_chunks/` directories are automatically generated during the indexing process.
+Run your main indexing script (e.g., `python main.py` or a dedicated indexing script) to create these essential components.

 ### Frontend Setup

-1.  **Navigate to the frontend directory:**
+1.  **Navigate to the frontend:**
     ```bash
     cd frontend
     ```